 Look Into Workplace Health And Safety Regulations

 Did you know that if your employees are working at home, you’re still responsible for workplace injuries like carpal tunnel or back problems?
 You might want to offer a training session on how to keep an at-home workstation safe and healthy.
-Take some time to understand all the legal and ethical standards for workplace health and safety and then make sure your employees understand it too.
+Take some time to understand all the legal and ethical standards for workplace health and safety and then ensure your employees understand them too.
 If this isn’t a job you can handle on your own, you need to look into hiring a safety manager or inspector.

 Get Everything In Writing

 No matter what you’re negotiating, an employee salary or contract, a lease agreement for a building that will house your business, you need to get things in writing.
 This doesn’t mean you don’t trust the person you’re working with, it means that you’re making sure there’s a paper trail in case someone else ever requires you to prove something happened.